SJerrod/Places-we-go/README.md

-# **project name**
+# **Places We've been**

-#### description, date
+#### A list of places we have been, 11/2/2020

-#### **By Jerrod Styrk**
+#### **By Riley McAdoo, Jerrod Styrk**

-## longer description
+## An ever expanding list of places we have been with a little information pertaining to them.

 ## Setup

-- [Click to view Github repository](https://github.com/SJerrod/programming-survey) Or simply paste the following url into your prefered browser https://github.com/SJerrod/programming-survey
+- [Click to view Github repository](-link) Or simply paste the following url into your prefered browser -link
 - To Clone repository simply click the green Code button and copy the url
 - Using a prefered terminal type command 'git clone paste-url-here
 - Alternetivly click the Set up in Desktop button
 - Open the index file to view site
-- [Click to open active site in Github](https://sjerrod.github.io/programming-survey/) Or simply paste the following url into your prefered browser https://sjerrod.github.io/programming-survey/ to view the active page on Github
+- [Click to open active site in Github](-link) Or simply paste the following url into your prefered browser -link to view the active page on Github

 ## Specifications